dsindex/syntree/README.md

 ### Modification

-* replace brackets to parentheses for visualizing the TreeBank of Sejong.
+* replace brackets to parentheses for visualizing the Sejong Tree Bank.
 * replace '_' to '-' for movement arrows

 ### README of original source